Cardiff Central railway station: Incidents

-On 4 May 1998, eleven wagons of a freight train which was carrying iron ore from Port Talbot derailed just east of the station, causing substantial damage to the track, as well as blocking the main line into the station.
-This caused enormous disruption to the services which lasted for several days.
-No-one however was injured in the incident.
+On 4 May 1998, eleven wagons of a freight train, which was carrying iron ore from Port Talbot, derailed just east of the station.
+It caused substantial damage to the track, as well as blocking the main line into the station, resulting in disruption to services for several days.
+No-one was injured in the incident.

 To the east of the platforms, the Valley Lines tracks rise up and cross over the South Wales Main Line using a bridge.
-Rail services were severely disrupted in August 2012 when the retaining wall between the tracks partially collapsed, spilling five tonnes of earth.
-The South Wales Main Line was swiftly reopened, but all services between Cardiff Central and were cancelled, with a replacement bus service operating.
+Railway services were severely disrupted in August 2012, when the retaining wall between the tracks partially collapsed, spilling five tonnes of earth.
+The South Wales Main Line was swiftly reopened, but all services between Central and Queen Street were cancelled, with a replacement bus service operating.
 It was expected that repairs could take two weeks.
-There were worries that the bronze medal match in the 2012 Summer Olympics men's football competition, held at the nearby Cardiff Millennium Stadium could be disrupted, but most fans were due to arrive by the main line rather than the Valley Lines.
-There had been severe congestion at the station earlier in the month due to another Olympic match.
+There were worries that the bronze medal match in the 2012 Summer Olympics men's football competition, held at the nearby Millennium Stadium, could be disrupted, but most fans were due to arrive by the main line rather than the Valley Lines.
+There had been severe congestion at the station earlier in the month, due to another Olympic match.

 In December 2016, a serious accident was narrowly averted by the alertness of a driver.
-During the Cardiff Area Resignalling Scheme, a set of points had been left in an unsafe condition, and undetectable by the signalling system.
-The Rail Accident Investigation Branch report into the incident revealed that lessons learnt following the Clapham Junction rail crash in December 1988 appeared to have been forgotten.
+During the Cardiff Area Resignalling Scheme, a set of points had been left in an unsafe condition and were undetectable by the signalling system.
+The Rail Accident Investigation Branch report into the incident revealed that lessons learned following the Clapham Junction rail crash in December 1988 appeared to have been forgotten.
 Excessive working hours and a lack of detailed planning were cited as contributory factors.

-Media

-In 2020, the Rail Delivery Group nominated Cardiff Central as one of the Welsh stations as a contender for the World Cup of Stations.
-It passed the group stages and was the Wales contender in the semi-finals.
-However, it lost to Stourbridge Junction railway station to reach the final in the west region.